perf-rocks/perf.rocks/CONTRIBUTING.md

-Submit your ressources by opening a new issue or submitting a pull request.
+Submit your resources by opening a new issue or submitting a pull request.
 Resources are defined in YAML format and stored in the `data` folder.